Skip to main content

 SHOW MNODES;

-This command lists all the management nodes in the cluster, including their ID, the DNODE they are on, and their status.
+List all management nodes in the cluster, including their ID, the DNODE they are on, and their status.

 Delete Management Node